harleypig/dotvim/docs/html.md

 ### Plugins and Extensions Used

 * [`vim-polyglot`](https://github.com/sheerun/vim-polyglot) (Vim Plugin) - Provides enhanced syntax highlighting for HTML files.
-* [`coc.nvim`](https://github.com/neoclide/coc.nvim) (Vim Plugin) - Intellisense engine that integrates with vscode-html-languageservice for language server features.
 * [`vim-mustache-handlebars`](https://github.com/mustache/vim-mustache-handlebars) (Vim Plugin) - Provides syntax highlighting and indentation for Mustache and Handlebars templates.

+### CoC Extensions Used

+* No specific CoC extension is used for HTML, but the HTML language server is configured directly in CoC settings.

 ### Configuration Files Used